Tyson was named President of AIB at the 2019 Annual General Meeting held in Brisbane.

 A native of Far North Queensland, Joel has a decorated background in Basketball that began in 1998, as a player for the Cairns Marlins in the CBA.
 Joel played 9-seasons with the Marlins, winning 4-QBL state titles and 2-ABA national championships.

 As part of his hoops journey, Khalu received a scholarship to play college basketball in Milwaukee, USA where he also earned a degree in Foundations of Teacher Education.
 He was recognized with the college’s outstanding student award and was the commencement speaker for his graduating class.

 Joel stayed heavily involved in the sport post-playing, transitioning into operational & coaching roles with Cairns Basketball, Cairns Taipans, Mackay Basketball and the Basketball Federation of Papua New Guinea.
-In addition to being AIB Secretary, Khalu also serves in a volunteer capacity as AIB Chief Executive Officer and Head Coach of the Apunipima All Stars men’s national team.
+In addition to being AIB Secretary, Khalu also serves in a volunteer capacity as AIB Chief Executive Officer and Head Coach of the AIB All Stars men’s national team.